Tiredenom6/Arduino-Educational-Project/Directions.md

 Once uploaded, the sketch will run on the board, cycling the loop function, until the board is reset or powered off.

-## Getting Started with Physical Components
 ### Physical Component Design
+For a complete breakdown of the theory behind the hardware in this lab, view this [report](https://docs.google.com/document/d/e/2PACX-1vS3WdEL-KkDHfYp4SRyXxtGDpL3lxsCchkNDKFCQpd_L3ZP3N8ZAnA95ofz7l73UD2h2FUD6tp4fvtt/pub).
 For the purpose of this Lab, our hardware is designed around the Arduino.
 Arduino is a user friendly device becasue of all of the design tools that are free to use.
 A usefull tool is the web-based application TinkerCad.
 It allows users to design and simulate circuits using a virtual breadboard, as well as program and simulate Arduino boards.
 For an indepth toutorial see [here](https://www.youtube.com/watch?v=Z_D-hXzbY_4).

+## Getting Started with the Lab
+### Hardware
+For the complete block diagram see the Tinkercad diagram